levany/Levan_Snax_AirHockey_Interview/Readme.txt

 1. **Gameplay Mechanics**: yup
 2. **3D & Physics**: yup
 3. **Mouse Control**: yup
-4. **AI Opponent**: yup - but it doesnt aim a the opoonents goal - it just aims at the puck.
+4. **AI Opponent**: yup - it doesnt aim a the opoonents goal - it just hits the puck at the right time.
 5. **Scoring System**: yup
 6. **User Interface**: yup
 7. **Testing**: yup

--i also took the time to tweek the ai until it felt really fun and challanging.
+-I also took the time to tweek the ai until it felt really fun and challanging.
 -if you put you paddle in the center of the goal - its just wide enough for the puck to get through.
--if its the ai's turn and you just dont do anything - it will score a goal. and it can defend it self well, that bastard :P.
+-if its the ai's turn and you just dont do anything - it will score a goal. and it can also defend itself well, that bastard! :P

 ----------------------------------------
 Deliverables:
 ----------------------------------------

-i opened a git repo with the project files (assets, settings and packages). and a "Builds" folder with the latest builds for windows and android
+the git repo has the project files (assets, settings and packages). and i sent you a google drive link to the latest builds for windows and android.

 ----------------------------------------
 Thank you
 ----------------------------------------

 Thank you :)